TimKam/multi-armed-bandit-lab/README.md

 ```
 git add --all
 git commit -m 'add custom multi-armed bandit implementation'
-git push --set-upstream origin tkampik-jcnieves
+git push --set-upstream origin <your-branch-name>
 git push
 ```
 **Important: NEVER USE THE ``--force`` OPTION WHEN PUSHING A BRANCH!**

-Then, go to ``https://git.cs.umu.se/tkampik/multi-armed-bandits/merge_requests`` and create a merge request for your branch.
+Then, go to ``https://github.com/TimKam/multi-armed-bandit-lab/pulls`` and create a pull request for your branch.
-Make sure all tests pass for your merge requests.
+Make sure all tests pass for your pull requests.
-Then, add the link to your merge request to your report.
+Then, add the link to your pull request to your report.
 Hand-in the report and a copy of your code in [Labres](https://webapps.cs.umu.se/labresults/v2/handin.php?courseid=402).